deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

 ## Deploying Apache Zeppelin on Minikube

-Last but not least, here is a test run of the deployment using a minikube cluster.
+Last but not least, here is a test run of the deployment using a Minikube cluster.
 In this example, the required images are provided by my account on DockerHub.

 You can obtain the corresponding Dockerfiles and manifests here: [https://github.com/deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes](https://github.com/deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes).

-All of these files were created according to the principles above.
+These files were created according to the steps above.

 First, we need a cluster that meets the performance requirements.
 The requirements depend strongly on the tasks that are to be performed by the interpreters.